skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 }
 ```

-4. Press play to execute query
+3. Press play in GraphiQL to execute the query

-5. You should get result:
+4. You should get results like below:

 ```
 {